stephtelolahy/WildWestOnline/README.md

 - **Game**: Global metaclass which contains all elements in a game.
 - **Player**: Players who are participating in a game.
 - **Rule**: Rules define the constraints of a game.
 Rules are either game-wide, or specific to one card.
 - **Card**: Cards that are used in a game.
-Cards can have a cost, can have multiple properties, define additional rules, have actions that can be played and have side effects that happen when they are being played.
+Cards can have multiple properties, define additional rules, have actions that can be played and have side effects that happen when they are being played.
+- **Action**: Any action changing the game state.
+It can be performed by a player or by the system.
-- **Effect**: any change in the game state, applied when playing a card
+- **Effect**: Action applied when playing a card.
+An Effect may be resolved as a sequence of actions
-- **Move**: any action taken by the player
 - **Queue**: Commands queue
-- **Sequence**: what begins when a Player Action is taken
 - **Option**: a choice that have to be taken by player when resolving sequence

 ![](Docs/architecture.png)